 I was stunned when he claimed to be “walking with all man” when being asked about his religion.
 What a diplomat.

 Netflix hasn’t confirmed season 2 yet.
 I have zero ideas where would season 2 go with the story but I’m so excited to fund out more.
-It’s a story that could never get old and has great amount of possible representations.
+It’s a story that could never get old and has a great number of possible representations.